Nic-Wallace/killer-cats/README.md

 - **Welcome Screen**

     - When the program runs, the welcome screen will be displayed.
-This will give the user some information on how to play the game, along with some art that fits the game.
+This will give the user some information on how to play the game, along with title art that fits the game.
 This lets the user know how to operate the game, and recognise the site if they are returning.

 ![screenshot](documentation/feature01.png)